 Perhaps the greatest distinction between modern and ancient international affairs is the ancient emphasis on personal oaths.
-Terrence L. Szink's paper in Warfare in the Book of Mormon shows that ancient military oaths were taken very seriously, and the Book of Mormon emphasis on oaths of loyalty from troops and oaths of surrender from prisoners illustrates these ancient concepts very well.39 The Book of Mormon also presents a complex pattern of international relations, treaties, and diplomacy consistent with ancient Near Eastern practices.40
+Szink's paper in this volume shows that ancient military oaths were taken very seriously, and the Book of Mormon emphasis on oaths of loyalty from troops and oaths of surrender from prisoners illustrates these ancient concepts very well.39 The Book of Mormon also presents a complex pattern of international relations, treaties, and diplomacy consistent with ancient Near Eastern practices.40

 The question of the causes of warfare in ancient societies has received detailed attention by historians and anthropologists, who have discovered a broad range of social, economic, ethnic, political, cultural, religious, and personal causes of war.
-In a FARMS Preliminary Report, David Palmer has examined some of these causes, pointing out that the Book of Mormon manifests similar patterns.
-41 Patterns of war in a civilization were also frequently linked to major ideological conflicts, as Matthew M. F. Hilton and Neil J. Flinders discuss in their paper in Warfare in the Book of Mormon.
-42 On the other hand, shifting patterns of ideological and religious loyalties could also serve as the basis for making peace, as John A. Tvedtnes discusses.
-43
+In a F.A.R.M.S.
+Preliminary Report, Palmer has examined some of these causes, pointing out that the Book of Mormon manifests similar patterns.41 Patterns of war in a civilization were also frequently linked to major ideological conflicts, as Hilton and Flinders discuss in their paper in this volume.42 On the other hand, shifting patterns of ideological and religious loyalties could also serve as the basis for making peace, as Tvedtnes discusses.43

-In many ancient societies, few distinctions existed between soldiers and police forces, although, as Welch has shown, there were clear distinctions between thieves and robbers that are also manifest in the Book of Mormon.44 Welch's contribution to Warfare in the Book of Mormon demonstrates that the Book of Mormon presents a complex pattern of martial law, with numerous details parallelling ancient Israelite and Jewish laws of war.45 hands of capitalists and the development of mass media art forms, the two major patrons of literature and the arts were kings and priests.
+In many ancient societies, few distinctions existed between soldiers and police forces, although, as Welch has shown, there were clear distinctions between thieves and robbers that are also manifest in the Book of Mormon.44 Welch's contribution to this volume demonstrates that the Book of Mormon presents a complex pattern of martial law, with numerous details parallelling ancient Israelite and Jewish laws of war.45 art forms, the two major patrons of literature and the arts were kings and priests.
 Most Pre-Modern literature and art therefore naturally reflects the concerns of their patrons-warfare and the gods, along with the important addition of the favorite nonmilitary pastime of the warriors (if not always the priests), love.
-Most of the great classics of Pre-Modern world literature focus on the concerns of war, God, and love: the Gilgamesh epic, Homer's epics, the Hindu epics Mahābhārata and Rāmāyana, the Hebrew Bible, Vergil's Aeneid, the Norse sagas, the medieval European romances, Dante's Divina commedia, Japanese war tales like Heike Monogatari, Chinese novels like The Three Kingdoms, Firdawsi's Shāh-nāmeh from Iran-the list could be greatly expanded.
+Most of the great classics of Pre-Modern world literature focus on the concerns of war, God, and love: the Gilgamesh epics, Homer's epics, the Hindu epics Mahābhārata and Rāmāyana, the Hebrew Bible, Vergil's Aeneid, the Norse sagas, the medieval European romances, Dante's Divina commedia, Japanese war tales like Heike Monogatari, Chinese novels like The Three Kingdoms, Firdawsi's Shāh-nāmeh from Iran - the list could be greatly expanded.
 Likewise, war and God are the two major themes of the Book of Mormon, which can thus be seen as a typical product of the concerns of Pre-Modern elites.